Never commit functionality to the main development line without tests¶

 2.3 Benchmark tests.
 These tests serve to asses the Dirac execution performance.
 These tests are activated with ctest -C benchmarks -L benchmark.

-2.4 Unreleased and features restricted tests.
-In the DIRAC development version, unreleased and preprocessor restricted features are accompanied with dedicated tests.
+2.4 Features restricted tests.
+In the DIRAC development version, preprocessor restricted features are accompanied with dedicated tests.